 With this knowledge, I made it my goal to figure out which infant, convertible, combination, and booster seats would work well together in 3 across combinations in the Jeep Renegade.
 I believe this list is the most detailed on the Internet, and I plan to add more seats to it over time as I get the chance to vet them.
 If you find the list helpful when shopping for car seats, you can shop through my Amazon link below.

 You can access the complete 3 across guide for every vehicle here and the complete list of recommended seats here.
 The Canadian car seat guide is here.
-3 across car seat images are courtesy of Wikipedia.
+3 across car seat images are courtesy of yours truly, the NHTSA, or Wikipedia.

 Guaranteed 3 across installations: